avabellaw/shark-quiz/readme.md

 ![Converted gif on ezgif](docs/lighthouse/sea-bg-gif-to-webm.webp)

 I attempted to use JavaScript and clone the video to add to the sides.
-However, even without that code it took longer and resulted in more layout shifts that were a detriment to performance.
+However, even without the code, to clone the sides, it took longer and resulted in more layout shifts that were a detriment to performance.
 I decided to compress the GIF file I was already using and stick with that.
 I reduced the file size by just over 50% but decided to increase the quality slightly as it didn't count against me by much for performance.

 The final gif takes 9s to load instead of 12s but still results in a high-performance mark.